minio/concert/README.md

 ### How to run?

-Generates certs in `certs` folder by default.
+Generates certs in `certs` directory by default.
 ```
 $ sudo concert gen <EMAIL> <DOMAIN>
 ```

-Generate certificate other than the default folder.
+Generate certificate other than the default directory.

 ```
-$ sudo concert gen --folder my-folder <EMAIL> <DOMAIN>
+$ sudo concert gen --dir certs-dir <EMAIL> <DOMAIN>
 ```

 ## On linux